Taking your relationship to the next level can be intimidating, but when you find the perfect engagement ring, it is all worth it.

 Pink Diamond Cost & Price Points

 High-quality red and pink mined diamonds are the most expensive natural-colored diamonds that money can buy.
-The rating and size of your pink diamond ring determine the costs.
+The rating and size of your pink diamond ring determine the cost.
 For example, the Graff Pink diamond, a 24.78-carat pink diamond rated as “fancy intense,” was auctioned for $46.2 million.
 At the time, it was called one of the most extraordinary diamonds ever.

 Know How To Choose a Setting

 The brilliant hue of pink diamonds creates stunning engagement rings.
-Your personal preference for a pink diamond engagement ring setting style comes into play when deciding which way to showcase the magnificent stone.
-Still, there are some tips to enhance the eye-catching qualities of fancy diamonds:
+Your personal preference for an engagement ring setting comes into play when deciding which way to showcase the magnificent stone.
+You may want a classic setting or something more unique.